adam-stokes/juju-sos/README.md

-my motivation and reference comes form the  work of [Casey Marshall's juju-nat](https://github.com/cmars/juju-nat). so if you see any resemblence thats why :)
+my motivation and reference comes form the  work of [Casey Marshall's juju-nat](https://github.com/cmars/juju-nat). so if you see any resemblance thats why :)

 ## install